PromptSail/prompt_sail/docs/_docs/01-quick-start-guide.md

 ```

-Make an API call to OpenAI via Prompt Sail adding some tags for the transaction.
+It is also possible to tag API calls by passing tags in the **proxy_url**.
+To simplify this process, use the proxy url generator found in the AI Providers tab of your project dashboard.
+This tool is available for every AI provider you've added.

-How structure of **api_base** for passing tags looks like, [see here](https://promptsail.github.io/prompt_sail/docs/storing-transactions/)
+More about the structure of **proxy_url** (aka **api_base**) for passing tags [here](/docs/storing-transactions/)

 ```python